 finding whimsy in the ordinary: my journey through motherhood.

-Hello there, I’m a mom of four beautiful children, each with their own personalities, stories, and the challenges that come with them.
-I'm learning—sometimes the hard way—how to recenter over, and over in the midst of busy, beautiful, at times hard, ordinary days.
-Motherhood has stretched and shaped me, and I’ve come to realize what I once knew that being present doesn’t mean doing all the big extravagant things —it can mean showing up with intention, even when the laundry’s overflowing, the kids and the house are a mess, and the noise feels nonstop.
+Each of my four beautiful children have their own very unique personalities, stories, and the challenges that come with them.
+I'm learning—sometimes over and over again —how to recenter in the midst of busy, hard, ordinary days.
+Motherhood has stretched and shaped me in every way I imagined and in ways I couldn't have imagined, and I’ve come to realize is that I subconsciously have always known that being present doesn’t mean doing all the big extravagant things —it can mean showing up with intention, even when the laundry’s overflowing, the kids and the house are a mess, the struggles that every day brings, and the noise feels nonstop.
+But it's taken the daily grind, the stretching and growing, the chaos, struggles, and constant refining to be reminded.

 This space is where I hope to share a small but authentic part of my journey of slowing down, tuning in, and capturing the small moments that often pass us by.
 I’m chasing connection over perfection, presence over performance, and I’m learning to savor the magic tucked inside the mess.